lucasdellabella/SyzleRPG/DesignJournal.md

 ## January 1st, 2017
 #### Lucas

-I really like functions that do some kind of check on state, do something if the conditions are right, and return a boolean based on whether the important contents within the function occurred. (see collide in Body)
+I like functions that do some kind of check on state, do something if the conditions are right, and return a boolean based on whether that something was done or not. (see collide in Body) However, I think there is a better way to go about doing this.